AgustinAlvarez537/campsite-reservation-api/README.md

 Current limitations:
 <br>
-* Anybody can modify a reservation
+* Anybody can modify a reservation with only the id